 The earliest well-known music tracker software was Chris Hűlsbeck's Soundmonitor for the Commodore 64.
 Inspired by Soundmonitor, Karsten Obarski created 'The Ultimate Soundtracker' for the Commodore Amiga and released it in 1987.
-Combined with the digital sampled audio capabilities of the popular home computer, the Commodore Amiga, trackers became a phenomenon in home music production in the 1980-1990s.
+The Amiga came with built-in 4-channel sample playback, which meant that hobbyist composers could create sample-based music without any external hardware.
+This would make the Ultimate Soundtracker and its derivatives become a phenomenon in home music production in the 1980-1990s.

 A well-known sampled based system available at the time was the Fairlight CMI, a dedicated music computer from 1979.
 It cost over 18,000 GBP, which corresponds to over 100,000 $ in 2018 money, corrected for inflation.
 It was mainly purchased by professional musicians such as Peter Gabriel and Jean-Michel Jarre, both extensive users of the CMI.

 The E-mu Emulator was one of the first hardware samplers, it was available in 1981, and though still very expensive, it was more affordable than the CMI.
 It was around 8,000 $ (over 20,000 $ in 2018 money).
-The second sampler by E-mu, the Emulator II, was released in 1984, a year before the Amiga, at 8,000 $, the same as its predecessor.
+The second E-mu sampler, the Emulator II, was released in 1984, a year before the Amiga, also at 8,000 $.

 However, for a home computer, the Amiga 1000 stacked up surprisingly well to a top-of-the-line sampler such as the Emulator II:

 Amiga 1000 (1985) Emulator II (1984) ----------------- ------------------ 4 voices 8 voices 8-bit samples 8-bit samples 28 kHz 27.7 kHz 256 KB RAM avail. for audio 512 KB RAM 1,285 $ 8,000 $